Click to view videos

 • Banjima North Road from Joffre Gorge turn-off to the Karijini Visitor Centre

-For information on closures within the Karijini National Park, please visit https://alerts.dbca.wa.gov.au/
+For information on park access, road conditions and closures within the Karijini National Park, please visit https://alerts.dbca.wa.gov.au/

 For information about COVID-19 and visiting National Parks, please click here.